asmaines/ETH_UPRISING2025-MAIN_SLAYERS/README.md

 # ETH_UPRISING2025-MAIN_SLAYERS
 ETH Uprising Hackathon 2025 Pitch Project

-The MilestoneFunding smart contract is a blockchain-based funding mechanism that keeps capital in check and distributes funds to a company in a systematic and responsible way.
+The MilestoneVault smart contract is a blockchain-based funding mechanism that keeps capital in check and distributes funds to a company in a systematic and responsible way.
 It facilitates milestone-based and transparent financing where investors offer funding to finance a company, and the funds are released incrementally as pre-defined milestones are met.

 There are three primary positions at the center of the agreement: